-When parties divorce the Court, according to Texas Family Code Section 7.001, makes a "just and right division" of the community estate.
+When parties divorce the Court, makes a “just and right division” of the community estate according to Texas Family Code Section 7.001.
 For most parties, this typically means an equal split of the community estate as to the assets and debts.
 However, there are some instances in which the Court could award a disproportionate share of the community estate and the statute allows for such as it does not mandate an equal division.
 In fact, the trial court has a lot of discretion in dividing the community estate.

 In particular, disparity of earning power has become a major factor in divorces especially those in which one spouse has been the breadwinner of the family.
 For instance, the Houston 1st District Court of Appeals held in Robbins v.
 Robbins that the trial court was correct in its decision to award the wife 58% of the community estate and the husband 42% of the community estate.
 The Court concluded this was because the wife had been out of the working community for quite some time and the husband had a much greater earning capacity than the wife.